-The Camden campus offers approximately 15 in-house pro bono projects and additional opportunities in partnership with legal services providers.
-Projects include 501(c)(3), Hon.
+The Camden campus offers approximately 10 in-house pro bono projects and additional opportunities in partnership with legal services providers.
+Projects include Hon.
 Judith H. Wizmur Bankruptcy, Domestic Violence, Legal Research, VITA, wills/powers of attorney and others.
 The Newark campus supports a range of public interest and social justice programming and provides career counseling and guidance to public interest-minded students.
 Public Interest Fellows selected by competitive application in Newark work with pro bono and public interest staff to organize Fellows' Forums on public sector topics, often in partnership with student groups.
 In addition, the Program supports several pro bono initiatives, including the Hon.
 Morris Stern Bankruptcy Pro Bono Project, the New Jersey LGBTQ Pro Bono Legal Assistance Project, the Street Law Project and others.
 In 2015, Friedman was honored with a seed grant from Rutgers University - Newark Chancellor Nancy Cantor, in support of the Newark Educational Access and Advocacy Project.

 Prior to joining Rutgers, Dean Friedman served from as a senior staff attorney in the Criminal Defense Division of the Legal Aid Society in New York City.
 She has served as a consultant to Planned Parenthood Southeastern Pennsylvania and to Public Citizens for Children and Youth (PCCY).
 At Good Shepherd Mediation Program in Germantown, PA, Dean Friedman helped develop the Family Passages Initiative, a divorce and child custody mediation project serving low- and middle-income families.
-From 2005 until 2007, she held a senior position at Philadelphia Futures, a nonprofit organization with the mission of increasing educational accomplishment for low-income public school students.
+From 2005 until 2007, she held a senior position at Philadelphia Futures, a nonprofit organization with the mission of increasing educational accomplishment and life opportunities for low-income and first generation public school students.
 She also worked as a community mediator and was a member of the founding Board of Directors of the Delaware Valley chapter of the Association for Conflict Resolution.

 Dean Friedman earned her J.D. from New York University (1987) and her B.A. from Yale University (1984).